OAB-WA/oab_web_agency/DEPLOYMENT-GUIDE.md

 ## Troubleshooting

 ### Form Not Working?
-- Make sure the form has `netlify` attribute
+- Make sure you've updated the Formspark form IDs in `assets/js/master.js`
 - Check browser console for errors
-- Verify form submissions in Netlify dashboard → Forms
+- Verify form submissions in your Formspark dashboard
+- Ensure your Formspark forms are active and not deleted

 ### Images Not Loading?
 - Check that image paths are relative (e.g., `assets/images/logo.png`)